-Omar Sosa-Tzec studies design delight: how a design product captivates, surprises, amuses, wins over, and reassures the user through its appearance and use.
-His research is concerned with the semiotics, rhetoric, and aesthetics of this phenomenon.
-His practice centers on information design, and he is passionate about interfaces, symbols, diagrams, colors, typography, and flavors.
+Dr. Sosa-Tzec studies design delight: how a design product captivates, surprises, amuses, wins over, and reassures the user through its appearance and use.
+His research is concerned with the semiotics, rhetoric and aesthetics of this phenomenon.
+His practice centers on information design, and he is passionate about interfaces, symbols, diagrams, colors, typography and flavors.

-Omar has taught a variety of design topics to both designers and non-designers from undergraduate and graduate programs in Mexico and the United States.
-He has developed courses about visual design for user experience, design methods and research, information architecture, human-computer interaction, and interaction design.
+Dr. Sosa-Tzec has taught a variety of design topics to both designers and non-designers from undergraduate and graduate programs in Mexico and the United States.
+He has developed courses about visual design for user experience, design methods and research, information architecture, human-computer interaction and interaction design.